 4 tablespoons of Meathead's Memphis Dust, approximately

 1) Preheat your smoker to 325°F. If you are using a grill, set it up for 2-zone or Indirect cooking.
 At 325°F, you can render more fat and crisp the skin a bit and avoid the possibility of the stall.

 3) Put the meat in the smoker or on the indirect side of the grill.
 Add about 4 ounces of wood for smoking and that's all.
 When it is gone, resist the urge to add more.
 After you've tasted it you can decide if you want to use more wood next cook.
 But it doesn't take much.
 Chicken just drinks it up.
-Cook for about 2-3 hours or until the temp in the thickest part of the meat without touching bone is 165°F.
+Cook for about 1.5 to 2 hours or until the temp in the thickest part of the meat without touching bone is 165°F.